FedeSS99/TIDsDetection/README.md

   The scrip will notify you in the terminal if there is no more data to show.

-- **TIDs_StatsAnalysis.py**: This script is the final step in the project since it implements different types of statistical procedures like boxplots, probability density functions and fitting models.
+- **TIDs_StatsAnalysis.py**: This script is the final step in the project since it implements different types of statistical procedures like boxplots, probability density functions and model fitting.

   To do so, the script receives the paths for all "Regions" which have "Stations" folders with TIDs' output data generated with **WaveletAnalaysisCMN.py**; it will create statistical analysis for each region, station and general figures that includes all the regions.